 - → The Spatial Planning and Land Use Management Act 16/2013 is of great significance to the Municipality's Spatial and Land Use Planning.
-Some Officials did attend sessions hosted by SALGA and the Dept of Rural Development and the implementation of SPLUMA was phased in, along with the development of SPLUMA By-laws, which were promulgated in March 2018.
-A Municipal Planning Tribunal has been established and gazetted, with the Director of Infrastructure Services assigned as Authorised Officer.
+Some Officials did attend sessions hosted by SALGA and the Dept of Rural Development and the implementation of SPLUMA was phased in, along with the development of SPLUMA By-laws, which were promulgated in March 2018. - → A Municipal Planning Tribunal has been established and gazetted, with the Director of Infrastructure Services assigned as Authorised Officer.
+Council's EXCO was appointed as the Appeals Committee (resolution COUN-014.1/2021 on 31/03/2021).
 The Zoning Scheme Regulations and By-laws are available on the Municipal website. - → The Town & Spatial Planning Section of Dr Beyers Naudé Municipality issued notice in February 2020, of its intention to develop an SDF.
 A basic spatial map of the region was developed as a forerunner to the process, which has now been initiated, and is included on the next page.
 The consolidation and updating of the Municipality's Land Use Scheme will follow the SDF process, which was unfortunately delayed as a result of the COVID-19 Lockdown regulations.
 However, the Draft SDF is now available for inspection and comment. - → A qualified Town Planner is in the employ of the Municipality.
 Provision has been made on the new Organogram for the expansion of the Unit and a dedicated GIS Official.
 Early in 2019, MISA submitted a report, recommending substantial restructuring of the Department. - → Ward Maps, identifying the localities of Ward Development Priorities, which include infrastructure needs (for both social and economic development) have been developed and are included in the CBP Report attached to the IDP as Annexure (E).
 These were taken into account, during the development of the Municipality's SDF.